DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 </p>

 <div align="justify">
-- This plot shows that method classifies around 1800 customers in the low-value category, and the customers classified as mid-value and high-value categories are nearly the same.
+- The above plot shows that method classifies around 1800 customers in the low-value category, and the customers classified as mid-value and high-value categories are nearly the same.
 </div>
 <br>
 <p align="center">